j-fu/amgcl-c/README.md

 ```

 The only backend supported in the moment is AMGCL's default OpenMP parallel backend.
+Please note that on Apple systems, OpenMP probably will not work (unless CMake
+finds OpenMP).

 ### Algebraic multigrid (AMG) preconditioned Krylov subspace iterative solver.